Idie's Farm

 Ingredients

-• 500 g (4 cups) bread flour (all-purpose flour or whole wheat flour works too--SEE TIPS)
+• 500 g (4 cups) bread flour (all-purpose flour, whole wheat flour, or fresh milled wheat words too--SEE TIPS)

 • 100 g (½ cup) active sourdough starter